Skip to Main Content

 clipboard icon

-Posaconazole is an antifungal medication.
+Posaconazole (Noxafil®) is an antifungal medication.
 This medicine is used to treat or prevent fungal infections including aspergillosis and candidiasis.
-Posaconazole may be used to prevent infection in patients with graft versus host disease (GVHD) or neutropenia.
+Posaconazole may be used to prevent infection in patients with neutropenia or who take medicines that suppress the immune system (immunosuppressants).

-Patients receiving posaconazole may have regular blood draws to check posaconazole levels in the blood and monitor liver and kidney function (when given by IV).
+Patients who get posaconazole may have regular blood draws to check posaconazole levels in the blood and monitor liver and kidney function.
+The dose of medicine may change based on lab tests.

 tablet and capsule icon